- The Bible is the Word of God.

-God made man – male and female – in His own image.
+God made man – male and female – in His own image without sin.
 Tempted by Satan, man rebelled against God.
 This rebellion brought sin into the world; as a result, all humans are born sinful.
 Sin affects every part of a person: soul, mind, emotions, and body.

 Without the drawing and conviction of the Holy Spirit, a person will remain in his or her sinfulness.
 Salvation is only possible when a person, by the conviction of the Spirit, repents of sin, believes the Gospel, and confesses Jesus Christ as Savior and Lord.

 God’s salvation, by way of Jesus Christ, is only effectual to those who genuinely repent of their sins and by God’s grace, put saving faith in Christ.
 Repentance is turning from sinful self-government, and faith is turning to Jesus Christ, surrendering to His Lordship.

 While neither repentance nor faith save, they are God’s commanded conditions and responses for men to be saved.
 Biblical repentance is characterized by a changed life, and saving faith is evidenced by a growth in the grace and knowledge of the Lord Jesus Christ, a love for God, and the assurance of salvation by the witness of the Holy Spirit.

 God is the one who calls humanity to faith and repentance.
 Upon conversion, the Holy Spirit unites the believer to Jesus Christ where the believer is the regenerated, redeemed, justified, and empowered.